 They are not even in absolutely every factor of our Robinhood vs eToro analysis.
 Robinhood’s Help section is better, while eToro has more direct contact options, to take one section as an example.
 We would say, however, that they sit at around the same level of quality, and the question of which is better between eToro or Robinhood should, therefore, be replaced by the question of which is better for you based on your trading needs and experience?

-For more great guides, take a look at our best broker for futures and online gold broker guides.
+For more great guides, take a look at our best online broker for futures and online gold broker in USA guides.

 As they are both such huge names in the world of online trading – and with so many people looking to get a more secure financial future – a lot of people are wondering which platform we recommend between eToro and Robinhood.
 More importantly, do we recommend these platforms for them and their specific investment needs?
 It’s a complicated question which requires serious thought, so we’ve analysed and compared both across a range of factors, so you can get a better idea of which is right for you.